 Social media updates could evolve around these topics:

-There are other avenues this can be taken, of course, but I hope this gives you an idea of how to develop a strategy or a goal.
+Of course, there are other avenues this can take, but I hope this gives you an idea of how to develop a strategy or goal.

 What to say and not to say